sayanbanerjee32/TASI_ERAv2_S18/README.md

 ## Results
 ### Dynamic Padding
 - Time taken for each batch: 4 minutes
-- Loss after 18 epochs:
+- Loss after 18 epochs: 1.687

 ### Uniform Length Batching
 - Time taken for each batch: 2 minutes 15 seconds
-- Loss after 18 epochs: 2.8
+- Loss after 18 epochs: 2.8 (Could not meet the criterion)